contao/docs-archive/api/hooks/loadLanguageFile.md

 # loadLanguageFile

 The `loadLanguageFile` hook is triggered when a language file is loaded.
 It passes the file name and the language as arguments and does not expect a return value.

-It is available from version 2.8.RC1.
+> **Tag** Available from version 2.8.0-RC1.

 ## Parameters

 1. *string* `$strName`

     The language file to be loaded (e.g. `tl_content`), without file extension.

 2. *string* `$strLanguage`

     The language, usually the same as `$GLOBALS['TL_LANGUAGE']` but the call to `Controller::loadLanguageFile` accepts a language parameter.

 ## Example

 ```php
 <?php